-Cisco Systems performs internal testing of third-party headsets for use with Cisco IP Phones.
+Cisco performs internal testing of third-party headsets for use with Cisco IP Phones.
 But Cisco does not certify or support products from headset or handset vendors.
+Check with the headset manufacturer to confirm whether you can use it with your Cisco phone.

-The Cisco IP Phone 7811 does not support a headset.
+Note The Cisco IP Phone 7811 does not support a headset.